 If you have young children, this is an even better tip!
-Because, they are ALWAYS losing things.
+Because they are ALWAYS losing things.
 So, stock up on the most important school supplies.
-Notebooks, pencils, erasers—stuff they can’t go without.
-That way, you’re not digging through junk drawers and old backpacks at 8:00 pm looking for a #2 pencil.
+Notebooks, pencils, and erasers are all stuff they can’t go without, no matter what grade.
+That way, you’re not digging through junk drawers and old backpacks at 8:00 p.m. looking for a #2 pencil.

 Help your child get organized.

 Most kids don’t know how to organize on their own.
 Like most skills, it must be taught.
-Teach them how to get things ready at night, so mornings go faster.
+Teach them how to get things ready at night so mornings go faster.
 Show them how they can separate their work into folders and binder tabs.
 When they get overwhelmed by a big task, teach them how to break it down into a to-do list.
+Maybe invest in a planner.
 Really, anytime they get stressed or frustrated because they can’t find something or things are taking too long, see it as an opportunity to teach them how to organize.

 See the classroom and meet the teacher.

 Especially for younger students, meeting their teacher and seeing the classroom before the first day of school is a great idea.
 This way, your child can start getting excited about school.
 And this will hopefully prevent a meltdown the day of when they’re overwhelmed by the new people and new scenery.
 So don’t skip out on back-to-school or meet-the-teacher events before that first day!